-The nuclear arsenals have fallen from nearly 70,000 warheads in the mid-1980s to 13,080 today among nine countries.
-The majority of these warheads (9,600) are scheduled disarming.
-The recent concern is North Korea’s ICBM and thermonuclear bomb tests which are condemned by the UN Security Council.
+The nuclear arsenals have fallen from about 70,000 warheads in the mid-1980s to 12,500 among nine countries by early 2023.
+The majority of these warheads (9,600) are scheduled for disarming.
+The recent concern is North Korea’s ICBM and nuclear bomb tests which are condemned by the UN Security Council.

 Meanwhile, information warfare (as different than cyber warfare that attacks computers, software, and command control systems) manipulates information trusted by targets without their awareness, so that the targets will make decisions against their interest but in the interest of the one conducting information warfare.
-Fake news via bots, videos, and other forms of information warfare are increasingly manipulating perceptions of truth, while the public does not know how to defend itself.
+Fake news via millions of bots, AI deepfake videos, and other forms of information warfare are increasingly manipulating perceptions of truth, intensifying social polarization, defaming institutions, refuting trust in news, while the public does not know how to defend itself.

-Cyberattacks from governments and organized crime on other governments and corporations are expected to increase.
+Cyberattacks from governments and organized crime on other governments, corporations, and individuals are expected to increase.
 Asymmetrical cyber warfare changes the conventional balance of power analysis.
 Is there a reasonable way to hold software companies accountable for hacking of their products as other businesses are responsible for failures in their products?
 And what scale and impact of a cyber-attack or information warfare would trigger Article 5 of NATO, and what would be proportional responses?
-U.S. intelligence services received 84.1 billion in 2021 (up from $78.6 billion in 2011) to bring conflicts to an end and prevent others.
-Since the targets of cyber attaches and information warfare are also individuals and corporations as well as governments, the success of national strategies to counter this new theater of conflict depends also on the behavior of civilians; hence more comprehensive strategies are needed to include civilians.
+This subject was discussed in the Brussels Summit Communiqué of 2021, which could potentially invoke Article 5.
+Lawfare is an evolving concept of weaponing legal systems.
+Since the targets of cyber attaches and information warfare are also individuals and corporations as well as governments, the success of national strategies to counter this new theater of conflict depends also on the behavior of civilians; hence, more comprehensive strategies are needed to include civilians.

-Some conflict prevention strategies include ensuring that government services are available to all groups, establishing transparent and accountable governance, holding inclusive meetings to address grievances, setting joint goals, reducing corruption, improving the free flow of information, using trade embargoes and other economic sanctions, initiating low-profile mediation, improving minority rights, controlling hate speech, providing economic aid, holding inter-religious dialogues, and using the World Court.
+Some conflict prevention strategies include ensuring equitable access to government services, establishing transparent and accountable governance structures, conducting inclusive meetings to address grievances, setting joint goals, reducing corruption, improving the free flow of information, using trade embargoes and other economic sanctions, initiating low-profile mediation, improving minority rights, controlling hate speech, providing economic aid, conducting inter-religious dialogues, and using the International Criminal Court and the World Court.
 Some conflict resolution strategies include national dialogues, international negotiations, integrating civil society actors into negotiations, military intervention, demilitarized zones, UN Peacekeeping, economic incentives, and religious leaders’ initiatives.
-Re-war prevention strategies include reintegration of ex-combatants and displaced populations; UN Peacekeeping (especially including women in the team); truth and reconciliation commissions; rebuilding of institutions; promotion of the safe return of refugees, IDPs, and migrants; and economic development with all parties, including access to finance.
+Re-war prevention strategies include reintegration of ex-combatants and displaced populations; UN Peacekeeping (especially including women in the team); truth and reconciliation commissions; rebuilding of institutions; promotion of the safe return of refugees, internally displaced persons, and migrants; and economic development with all parties, including access to finance.

 Actions to Address Global Challenge 10:

-- Create treaties and governance systems to manage the AI arms race and development of artificial narrow intelligence
+- Create a UN Convention on Artificial Intelligence (AGI) and UN AGI Agency to manage the AI arms race for the development of artificial general intelligence (AGI).

 - Mandate equal access of all groups to government services.